 Chapter 1: How Basketball Is a Complex System

 What type of an entity is basketball?
 Answering this question is important in order to define basketball.
 That definition will help us to define coaching and practicing basketball.
 Eventually, those definitions allow us to meaningfully discuss how the efficiency of practicing and coaching the sport may be enhanced.

 In the contemporary research, invasion team sports such as basketball are often viewed as complex systems.
 Let us make that our starting point and see if that point of view is valid.

 - A set of parts are “interconnected so that changes in some [parts] or their relations produce changes in other parts of the system”.
-That is bottom-up causation: changes at the lower level of a system cause changes at the higher level.
+That is bottom-up causation: changes at the lower scale of a system cause changes at the higher scale.

 - The whole “exhibits properties and behaviors that are different from those of the parts.”

 - They have autonomous parts whose interaction produces emergence.
 Thus based on the input, one can not exactly know what the output of a complex system will be.

 - They themselves are parts of hierarchies of complex systems.
 This means that in addition to bottom-up causation, there is top-down causation: changes at the higher scales of the system hierarchy cause changes at the lower scales.

 Given these definitions, a basketball team is a complex system.
 Most of the researchers also treat invasion team sport games as complex systems.
 This has been questioned.
 Lebed argues that rather than a system, a game is “a conflict of — two complex dynamical systems”.

 However, there is no reason why a conflict like that could not be a complex system, too.
 Given the definitions above, a basketball game does meet the two conditions of a system and the additional two conditions of a complex system.